internQuant/beta-research/README.md

 # beta-research

-Research using different methods to estimate betas between assets.
+Research using different methods to estimate betas between assets and a dive into computing returns in execess of market beta.

 ## Running